joyboseroy/indus_decipher/README.md

                          building it (see "Bootstrap confidence intervals") substitution_graph_analysis.py  runs substitution_graph.py on the large
-                         corpus, including the cross-site stability test CITATIONS.md             every data source and paper this project relies on
+                         corpus, including the cross-site stability test dependency_order_curve.py  order-1..6 information-gain curve, and the
+                         n-gram sparsity wall it hit (see "The dependency-order curve") CITATIONS.md             every data source and paper this project relies on
 ```